AndrusAsumets/supershy-client/README.md

 these days everywhere.

 ### Features
-* Creates a sshuttle VPN using VPS provider(s) you define.
+* DIY sshuttle VPN (and/or HTTP/SOCKS5 proxies) through multiple VPS providers.
 * Periodically changes VPS nodes and thus your exit IPs.
+* Has a web-based UI.
 * Includes a connection killswitch toggle for Linux.
-If enabled, allows for only connections made through the VPN to succeed.
-* Uses sshuttle underneath to VPN all your system-wide TCP traffic through VPS.
-It appears to be leaking IPv6 requests though, so make sure to have connection killswitch enabled at all times.
-* Support creating a VPN using sshuttle or HTTP and SOCKS5 proxies.
-* Runs as a daemon process in the background, which keeps supershy running even after reboot.
+* Has an option to create n number of reserve nodes for making sure you do not connect to the same node twice, therefore reducing risk of a possible MITM attack.
 * Redirects all its own traffic (i.e, VPS and CloudFlare API calls) through SSH tunnels made by the application itself.
-* Has a web-based UI.
-* Has an option to create n number of reserve nodes for making sure you do not connect to the same node twice, therefore reducing risc of a possible MITM attack.

 ### Supported VPS
 Digital Ocean, Exoscale, Hetzner, Vultr.